rltvty/chromebox-kubernetes/README.md

 # chromebox-kubernetes
 How to create a Kubernetes cluster on a set of Chromeboxes

+## Updating your chromebox to accept a custom OS

+You need to put your chromebox into "developer mode" in order to install a custom OS.
+Note that the instructions below assume you want to completely replace chromeos with a custom OS.
+If you want to dual-boot, do not follow these instructions.

+WARNING: This will erase all user data on the device.

+With the device powered off:
+* Insert a paperclip into the hole left of the SD card slot and press the recovery button

+Recoverybutton.png

+* Power on the device, then remove the paper clip
+* When greeted with the recovery screen, press [CTRL-D] to enter developer mode
+* Press the recovery button (with paperclip) to confirm.

+After confirming, the device will reboot and wipe any existing user data - this will take ~5 minutes.
+Afterwards, the ChromeBox will be in developer mode (vs verified boot mode), and the developer boot screen (shown below) will be displayed at each boot.

+ChromeBox dev boot.jpg

+Note: The recovery button (and booting to recovery mode) are a function of the stock firmware.
+If you've flashed a custom firmware on your box (either as part of a standalone setup or otherwise), the recovery button has no function and the ChromeOS recovery mode doesn't exist.

 ## Installing the base OS

 ### Ubuntu Server